 Ask Data lets you compare time periods with phrases such as "year over year" or "quarter over quarter."
 The results appear as difference or percent difference table calculations in workbooks you save from Ask Data.

 In the text box, click a difference calculation to choose other fields, aggregation methods, and time periods.

 Ask Data supports simple calculations between two measures, which you can apply using these symbols:

 In workbooks you save from Ask Data, these calculations don't become calculated fields but instead ad hoc calculations on the Columns, Rows, or Marks shelves.

-To quickly create multiple different vizzes from a data source, add sheets in Ask Data, and then save them in a new workbook.
+To quickly create multiple different vizzes from a lens, add sheets in Ask Data.

 At the bottom of the web page, do any of the following: